shawger/pucklab/docs/gameReadme.md

 Features:

-- Color bars based on team color
+- Color bars based on team color.
 - Allow user to zoom to a period, and update the bars to only show data from that period.
 - For the stats, show the numbers along with the bars.
 - Have the bars for the 'for' and 'against' team be beside each other and go the opposite direction.